 Examples of reasons why people borrow include paying school or medical fees, making small investments or just for everyday purchases when funds are short.
 The first payment to communities was for development of the plan, the second and third for effective delivery of the plan, determined by meeting set targets, and also for sound financial management of the money already given.

-In total these community groups received $1,500 that stayed with that community and, if continually managed well, will grow in perpetuity.
+In total these community groups received US$1,500 that stayed with that community and, if continually managed well, will grow in perpetuity.

 Value and benefits